310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% bubble Hokuto %}
 Right, has everyone finished changing?

-Looks like we all introduced ourselves while changing.
+Looks like we all briefly introduced ourselves while changing.
 Okay, good, everything’s going well.

 Alright.
-Us joining hands was very sudden, so there may be some confusion and a few things that'll be harder to do, but I hope we can support each other in order to do our best at the Tanabata Festival.
+Us joining hands was very sudden, so there may be some confusion and a few things that'll be harder to do, but…

+I hope we can support each other in order to do our best at the Tanabata Festival.
 {% endbubble %}

 {% bubble Subaru %}
 Ah!
-And we'll introduce Sally~ to you guys once he's here!
-Takamin already knows him, though~♪
+And we'll introduce Sally\~ to you guys once he's here!
+Takamin already knows him well, though\~♪
 {% endbubble %}

 {% bubble Midori %}
-Ah, no… I haven't really talked to him that much, so I don't really know him well, but… he seems like a really nice, good person to me…
+Ah, no… I haven't really talked to him that much, so I don't really know him well, but… he seems like a good, kind person to me…

-Like, he's someone I can actually talk to, unlike you and Morisawa-senpai…
+Like, he seems to be someone I can have an actual conversation with, unlike you and Morisawa-senpai…
 {% endbubble %}

 {% bubble Subaru %}
 Whaa\~?
 Don't put me together with Chi\~chan-senpai!
 We can talk to each other properly, too!
 Let's get along!
-Handshake~♪
+Handshake\~♪
 {% endbubble %}

 {% bubble Midori %}